Yu-Xuann/Yu-Xuann.github.io/_pages/about.md

 ---

 permalink: /
-title: "Yu Xuann | Personal Website"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html

 ---

 # Welcome!

-Hi, I am **Yuxuan Jiang(蒋宇轩)**.
+Hi, I am **Yuxuan Jiang (蒋宇轩)**

-I obtained my B.Sc. in **Electronic Science and Technology** from the **Chien-Shiung Wu College, Southeast University**.
+I am currently a senior undergraduate student at the **Chien-Shiung Wu College, Southeast University**, majoring in **Electronic Science and Technology**.

-During my undergraduate studies, I worked on:
+During my undergraduate studies, I have worked on:
 - **Electromagnetic metamaterials**, including metasurfaces for dynamic beamforming.
 - **Artificial intelligence for image processing**, focusing on computer vision techniques.

-I am now applying to pursue graduate studies, with a focus on **integrated circuits (IC design)**.
+I am now applying to pursue graduate studies, with a research focus on **integrated circuits (IC design)**.

 ---

 ## Research Interests
-- Metamaterials and metasurfaces
+- Electromagnetic metamaterials & metasurfaces
-- Beamforming and electromagnetic wave manipulation
+- Beamforming and wave manipulation
-- AI for image processing
+- Computer vision & AI for image processing
 - Integrated circuit design

 ---